ayushsaurabh/BNP-FRET-Binned/README.md

 ## Julia Installation

 All the codes are written in Julia language for high performance/speed (similar to C and Fortran) and its open-source/free availability.
 Julia also allows easy parallelization of all the codes.
 To install julia, please download and install julia language installer from their official website (see below) for your operating system or use your package manager.
-The current version of the code has been successfully tested on linux (Ubuntu 22.04), macOS 12, and Windows.
+The current version of the code has been successfully tested on linux (Ubuntu 24.04.1 LTS), macOS 12, and Windows.

 https://julialang.org/